-Bi-State Development Agency Board of Commissioners Open Session Agenda Item Light Rail Vehicle Professional Engineering Consulting Services June 25, 2021 Page 3
+Bi-State Development Agency Open Session Agenda Item Operations Committee Light Rail Vehicle Professional Engineering Consulting Services May 21, 2021 Page 3

 A virtual pre-proposal conference was held on March 12, 2021 with potential bidders.
-The pre-proposal conference was documented as Amendment One and provided to all registered bidders.
-In response to Solicitation 21-RFP-198978-CG, two (2) proposals were received on April 6, 2021 from Hatch LTK and STV, Inc. to be evaluated based on the offeror's responses to the evaluation criteria presented in the soliction as shown below:
+The preproposal conference was documented as Amendment One and provided to all registered bidders.
+In response to Solicitation 21-RFP-198978-CG, two (2) proposals were received on April 6, 2021 from Hatch LTK and STV, Inc. to be evaluated based on the offeror's responses to the evaluation criteria presented in the soliciton as shown below:

-1. Contract Data Requirements List 1a - Project Management Plan: 42%
+- 1. Contract Data Requirements List 1a Project Management Plan: 42%

-2. Personnel Skills & Capabilities: 28%
+- 2. Personnel Skills & Capabilities: 28%

-3. Firm Experience & References: 15%
+- 3. Firm Experience & References: 15%

-4. Sample Deliverables: 15%
+- 4. Sample Deliverables: 15%